-Corn pone is cooked with bacon grease, butter, margarine, shortening, or cooking oil, according to Wikipedia.
-Original recipes for the dish online include ingredients like bacon drippings, canola oil, yellow cornmeal or white cornmeal, a teaspoon salt, cold water, butter, honey, baking powder, baking soda, and occasionally buttermilk if you don't mind skipping the "no milk" part of a corn pone recipe.
+Although corn pone is most often cooked with bacon grease, you can also use butter, margarine, shortening, or cooking oil.
+Original recipes for the dish online lean on a variety of different ingredients like bacon drippings, canola oil, yellow cornmeal or white cornmeal, a teaspoon salt, cold water, butter, honey, baking powder, baking soda, and occasionally buttermilk if you don't mind skipping the "no milk" part of a corn pone recipe.

 When it comes to corn pone or bread recipes, a lot of the basics are the same, but people have their own preferences.
 Sometimes a family will have a secret ingredient to make the perfect pone -- say, lard or a particular spice -- or some recipes might try to reduce the carbohydrates or cholesterol in the dish.